Kylie Jenner testifies she warned brother about Blac Chyna

 Chyna is suing Jenner and three other members of the Kardashian family, alleging they defamed her as violent and forced the cancellation of her reality show, “Rob & Chyna,” after one short season.

-The 2016 show, a “Keeping Up With the Kardashians” spin-off, grew from the relationship of Chyna and the youngest of the Kardashian children.

-Both Chyna and Jenner had previous relationships with the rapper Tyga, who Jenner said told her dark stories of his time with Chyna.
-Tyga showed her a 6-inch knife scar he said she gave him while abusing drugs and alcohol, Jenner said.
+Both Chyna and Jenner had previous relationships with the rapper Tyga, and Chyna had a child with him.
+Jenner said Tyga told her dark stories of his time with Chyna and showed her a 6-inch knife scar he said she gave him while abusing drugs and alcohol, Jenner said.

-Jenner testified that she knew Chyna, who had befriended her sister Kim Kardashian and spent time around the family, but did not consider a friend before Rob Kardashian began dating her in January of 2016.

-Rob Kardashian and Chyna would announce their engagement in April of that year, announce that Chyna was pregnant in May, launch their reality show in September and have a daughter, Dream, in November.
+Jenner said that while dating Tyga, she had received at least one threatening text message from Chyna.

+“From what I remember she sent me a bunch of devil emojis, and said something like ’counting down the days’ until she could beat me or something,” she said.
+“I didn’t report it, because I assumed they were empty threats.”

+Still, she said, she was cautiously optimistic after they announced in April 2016 that they were getting engaged, and said in May that they were having a baby together.

+“I was happy for my brother at the time,” Jenner said, “but just curious how it would go.”

-In December, the couple would have an all-night celebration of their show being approved for a second season that turned into a bitter fight.
+“Rob & Chyna” would premiere in September, the couple would have a daughter, Dream, in November, and in December they would have an all-night celebration of their show being approved for a second season that turned into a bitter fight.

 That dispute, and how violent it may have become, was at the center of testimony from both Chyna and from Jenner’s mother Kris Jenner.
 Chyna said she was being playful when she wrapped a phone-charging cord around her fiancé’s neck and grabbed his gun.
 Kris Jenner, who did not witness the fight, testified through tears that she felt that Chyna had tried to “murder” her son.